Privacy notice for online platforms

 We exclusively use your data for the specific purpose of handling your applications, orders or requests.
 The legal basis for this is Art.
 6(1)(b), GDPR.
 The legal basis for the processing of data transmitted as part of a request is Art.
-6(1)(f), GDPR.
+6(1)(a), GDPR.

 Your data will be deleted once your enquiry is processed, unless legal record-keeping requirements apply.

-On some of our web pages you can use chat or FAQ features.
+On some of our web pages you can use chat or smart FAQ features.
 For both features we use a service partner who processes your entries on our behalf.

 In connection with data processing for sending newsletters we do not transfer any data to third parties.
-The data are used exclusively for sending the newsletter.

 4.7 Data processing on other Internet sites